 The proposed class includes all New York residents who were party to our rent-to-own contracts from November 26, 1994.
 In November 2000, following interlocutory appeal by both parties from the denial of cross-motions for summary judgment, we obtained a favorable ruling from the Appellate Division of the State of New York, dismissing the plaintiff's claims based on the alleged failure to disclose an effective interest rate.
 The plaintiff's other claims were not dismissed.
 The plaintiff moved to certify a state-wide class in December 2000.
 The plaintiff's class certification motion was heard by the court on November 7, 2001 and, on September 12, 2002, the court issued an opinion denying in part and granting in part the plaintiff's requested certification.
-The opinion grants certification was denied.
-The plaintiff's claims except the plaintiff's pricing claims pursuant to the Rental Purchase Statute, as to which certification was denied.
+The opinion grants certification as to all of the plaintiff's claims except the plaintiff's pricing claims pursuant to the Rental Purchase Statute, as to which certification was denied.
 The parties have differing views as to the effect of the court's opinion, and accordingly, the court granted the parties permission to submit competing orders as to the effect of the opinion on the plaintiff's specific claims.
 Both proposed orders were submitted to the court on March 27, 2003, and on May 30, 2003, the court held a hearing regarding such orders.
 No order has yet been entered by the court.
-There has been no activity in this case since May 2003, and the case is currently dormant.
-In the event the court does enter a final certification order and regardless of the court's determination of that final certification order, we intend to pursue an interlocutory appeal of such certification order.